Invertisment/cern-cicd-testing/README.md

   * // from upper one:
   * Local user must have selenium (or other testing library) binary file in local device

-:golf:Run directly on openstack SLC6 without exposing any ports
+Run directly on openstack SLC6 without exposing any ports
 * Pros:
   * No additional local libraries
   * Can run only remotely